 Is all this worth it if I don’t even like Star Wars?

-You probably won’t get as much out of it as a huge nerd like I did, but it’s still a phenomenal ride and totally worth experiencing.
+You probably won’t get as much out of it as I did with my lifelong love of Star Wars, but it’s still a phenomenal ride and totally worth experiencing.
 I couldn’t care less about the Avatar movie and actually thought the Pandora land announcement was a joke at first, but I still find Flight of Passage to be an incredible ride and will try to get a FastPass for it every single time so I think there’s still a lot of value even if you don’t love the movies.

 Please let me know if you have any other Rise of the Resistance boarding pass questions in the comments!
 I’m happy to help.

 And, of course, don’t forget to save this post for later on Pinterest.